 We seek to develop leading technology in lottery gaming, sports betting, VLTs/AWPs, racing and IT products and services through continuously investing in innovative solutions and adopting proven methodologies and best practices in all of our designs and implementations.
 Our R&D efforts include partnerships and collaborative initiatives both in Greece and abroad.
 In January 2016, we began establishing competence centers which serve as innovation hubs in Malta, the Philippines and Greece.
 As of December 31, 2016, we held approximately 130 patents in gaming technology.
 Our R&D efforts have led to the development of our modular Lotos platform, which we expect to become our universal platform to help us better tailor and continuously improve our product solutions.
-We are streamlining our technology development model as part of our "asset-light" strategy which is intended to produce higher margins and facilitate lower capital expenditure resulting in enhanced cash flow resilience by combining global product and services offerings, we intend to use our global technological and operational capabilities to minimize customization requirements allowing us to micro tailor products following local distribution.
+We are streamlining our technology development model as part of our "asset-light" strategy which is intended to produce higher margins and facilitate lower capital expenditure resulting in enhanced cash flow resilience by combining global product and services offerings with the establishment of local partnerships.
+As the first pillar of our "asset-light" strategy and as part of our global product and services offerings, we intend to use our global technological and operational capabilities to minimize customization requirements allowing us to micro tailor products following local distribution.
 In order to expand access to our global product offerings, we are using new distribution channels including self-service terminals as well as mobile capabilities.
 We are also offering new sports betting services, expected to be significantly strengthened through the strategic partnership with AMELCO, as well as VLT monitoring services.